computationalcognitivescience/socialpsychtutorial/sections/about.md

 This site is created with [Jekyll](https://jekyllrb.com) using the [Jekyll-Hydeout](https://github.com/fongandrew/hydeout) theme released under an [MIT license](https://github.com/fongandrew/hydeout/blob/master/LICENSE.md).
 The source code is available on Github [here](https://github.com/computationalcognitivescience/socialpsychtutorial/).

 # Main paper
-van Rooij, I. & Blokpoel, M. (2020).
-Formalising verbal theories: A tutorial by dialogue.
-[Preprint]()
+van Rooij, I., & Blokpoel, M. (2020).
+Formalizing verbal theories: A tutorial by dialogue.
+Retrieved from [https://psyarxiv.com/r2zqy](https://psyarxiv.com/r2zqy)

 # About the authors
 [Iris van Rooij](irisvanrooijcogsci.com) is a psychologist and cognitive scientist.
 [Mark Blokpoel](http://www.markblokpoel.com) is a computer scientist and computational cognitive scientist.

 Both authors are based at Donders Institute for Brain, Cognition, and Behaviour, Radboud University.
 Van Rooij and Blokpoel previously co-authored [Cognition and Intractability](https://cognitionandintractability.com) with Johan Kwisthout and Todd Wareham.
-You can download [Chapter 1]() for free.
+You can download [Chapter 1](http://metatheorist.com/Chapter-1-freely-available/) for free.

 # Acknowledgements
 This work has been made possible by a [Distinguished Lorentz Fellowship (DLF)](http://metatheorist.com/Distinguished-Lorentz-Fellowship/) awarded by [NIAS](https://nias.knaw.nl) and the [Lorentz Center](https://www.lorentzcenter.nl) to Van Rooij and a [Language in Interaction](https://www.languageininteraction.nl) grant (nr.
 024.001.006) supporting Blokpoel.